 You will study three core modules:

-The ‘Curatorial Practices’ module is team taught by both academics and gallery professionals with leading expertise in the field.
+The ‘Curatorial Practices’ module is taught by both academics and gallery professionals with leading expertise in the field.
 You will have weekly seminars and lectures that discuss museum and gallery practice.
-You will learn a range of skills related to the organisation of an exhibition including marketing, interpretation and curation.
-The exhibition is open to the public over the summer months June- August and your team will be involved in hosting related exhibition events.
+You will learn a range of skills related to the co-organisation of an exhibition including marketing, interpretation and research.
+The exhibition opens to the public in June and your team will also be involved in organising and delivering the related exhibition programme.

-Over the past three years, the MA exhibition at the Barber Institute has been held in conjunction with loaned works from the National Portrait Gallery; a partnership that continues.
-As part of the ‘Curatorial Practices’ module you will make two research trips to the National Portrait Gallery to view the loans and meet curators.
-The costs of these trips are covered by the department.
+The MA exhibition at the Barber Institute of Fine Arts is developed in partnership with the National Portrait Gallery, London.
+Those of you working on this exhibition will make two research trips to the National Portrait Gallery to view the loans and meet curators.
+The MA exhibition at Grand Union will involve working with contemporary artists.
+Those of you working on this exhibition will make research trips to artists' studios and related venues.
+The costs of these trips are covered by the Department.

 Postgraduate Research Training and Methods